janet-lang/pkgs/CONTRIBUTING.md

-# Guidelines for contributing to the Janet Package Listing
+# Guidelines for contributing to the Janet package listing

 Thanks for taking the time to contribute!